patsplat/aws-schema/README.md

 AWS applications often involve a wider collection of services than what is supported by CloudFormation alone.
 The initial focus is to add "createENTITYIfNotExists" and "deleteENTITYIfExists" methods.

-Any Pull Request which improves the maintenance and migration of AWS clusters will be entertained.
+Any pull request which improves the maintenance and migration of AWS clusters will be entertained.

 ```php